aspose-imaging/Aspose.Imaging-Products/imaging/java/conversion/cmx-to-emz/_index.md

-In order to convert CMX to EMZ, we’ll use [Aspose.Imaging for Java](https://products.aspose.com/imaging/java) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for Java platform.
+In order to convert CMX to EMZ, we’ll use [Aspose.Imaging for Java](https://products.aspose.com/imaging/java) API which is a feature-rich, powerful and easy to use image manipulation and conversion API for Java platform.
 You can download its latest version directly from
 [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-imaging)
 and install it within your Maven-based project by adding the following configurations to the pom.xml.